-In this example, we have filtered out all signals that have signal strength's of less than 0 dBu (with a 1 ohm system).
+In this example, we have filtered out all signals that have field strengths of less than 0 dB μ V/m (with a 50 ohm system).
 This removes a considerable number of the rays from the results.
-In fact, it reveals that almost all but the northwest continental United States and the southwest corner of Canada are able to receive anything with strengths above zero dBu.
+In fact, it reveals that almost all but the northwest continental United States and the southwest corner of Canada are able to receive anything with strengths above zero dB μ V/m.
 Again, notice the impact of the skip zone as a focusing agent.

-What is most interesting here is that there is a band of signals that are received from just north of New Zealand and spanning northwest from there across much of Indonesia and into Asia where the signal strength is notably enhanced.
+What is most interesting here is that there is a band of signals that are received from just north of New Zealand and spanning northwest from there across much of

+Indonesia and into Asia where the signal field strength is notably enhanced.
 That is good information to know.